 We have seen a big increase in extended reality experiences for shopping (particularly digital avatars and personas).
 This trend will only continue as the industry will put an even stronger focus on innovative digital technologies and personal experiences.
 One of them being social shopping: there are going to be more personal shopping experiences via Zoom or WhatsApp, allowing an extra layer of personal styling and direct storytelling.

 The way we behave online is also going to change our physical shopping experiences: we will see more touchless transactions and diversified delivery models are also going to gain increasing importance.

-Overall, important trends to look out for when it comes to a successful e-commerce platform are: concepts focusing on a sustainable approach, storytelling through digital spaces and a solid, long lasting relationship to your customers.
+Overall, important trends to look out for when it comes to a successful e-commerce platform are: concepts focusing on a sustainable approach, storytelling through digital spaces and a solid, long-lasting relationship with your customers.
 Bonus points if these are already part of your brand ethos.
 Generally speaking, there will be increasing opportunities for smaller online businesses.

-To find out more, make sure you listen to our third episode of our podcast ‘Consciousness Beyond The Product’ featuring Kalkidan Legesse, Amy Lee and Damara Ingles.
+To find out more, make sure you listen to the third episode of our podcast ‘Consciousness Beyond The Product’ featuring Kalkidan Legesse, Amy Lee and Damara Ingles.

 Any questions?
 E-mail us at firstname.lastname@example.org or send us a DM via Instagram.